Multiplicand and Multiplier

 The students often get concepts confused when they are presented with symbols only.
 Multiplicand and Multiplier are often terms that get lost in the shuffle if they are discussed at all.
 Algebra is absolute testament to this.
 Students are correct that 3x6 is the same as 18.
 So is 6x3.
 They think they are synonyms or synonymous , but they lose the concept that we are just counting, or adding over and over again.
 11x12 is counting 11 twelve times.
 There are tricks you can learn for multiplying by 11 and other numbers but don't lose sight of the basic concept: all we are doing is counting, and we are always counting something.

 Also we are aware that the pattern for division is always dividend, divisor, quotient.
-No argument there.
-In the same manner it's multiplicand, multiplier, product.
+No argument there, in the same manner it's multiplicand, multiplier, product.

 Multiplication as explained by Wikipedia.
 Somehow I don't think this will help.